diegomrobledo679/open-interpreter-ts/README.md

 also be enabled through environment variables: set `START_WEB=true`, `START_GUI=true`, or `AUTO_START=true` to replicate the respective command-line options.
 Use `--version` to print the installed package version.
+Set `PRINT_VERSION=true` to automatically show the version on startup.

 The menu includes a **Play Spotify Track/Playlist** option that opens any provided URI using the new `playSpotify` tool.
 You can also trigger playback